ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

    Some modules may interfere with <code>git</code> commands (e.g., matlab/R2018a).
 If you have trouble cloning the repository, run the following command before trying again: <pre><code>module purge</code></pre>
    After this step, don't forget to reload the <code>conda/analysis3</code> module to retrieve <code>payu</code>, as specified in the <a href="#model-specific-prerequisites">Model-specific prerequisites</a> section.
 </div>
-Different {{ model }} configurations are stored in different branches of {{ model }} GitHub repo.
+Different {{ model }} configurations are stored in different branches of the {{ model }} GitHub repo.
-To check all the available branches on the repo, run the following command inside the newly created <code>access-esm</code> folder:
+To check all the available branches on the repo, run the following command inside the newly-created <code>access-esm</code> folder:
 <pre><code>git branch -a</code></pre>
 <terminal-window>
     <terminal-line data="input">cd ~/access-esm</terminal-line>